rust-lang/rfcs/text/0000-flavor-syntactic-design-pattern.md

 Answer: nothing.
 It's just an observation of fact! `K` is a keyword that can be applied to blocks and functions and which affects how code can interoperate.

 Longer answer: it suggests that `K` should support the syntaxes and operations described in this RFC.
 Each flavor is different, so it is possible that a given piece of syntax is not relevant, but you ought to be able to explain why.
 Certainly past experience with flavors suggests that over time you will want to be able to use them in all the places identified in the flavor pattern to allow people to write code naturally.g

+## Will there be a mechanical connection between flavors of a trait (like `async Read`) and the original (`Read`)?

+That is not yet clear.
+The only flavored trait currently RFC'd is the `async` flavor of the `Fn` trait.
+It is not clear whether we will ever add an `async` flavor for the `Read` trait or what language mechanism we would use to do so.
+It could be automatically derived from `Read` but it could also be a divergent definition.

+However, the RFC does give some guidance for flavored traits.
+Specifically, it says that a flavored trait should offer *at least* the same members as the unflavored version, some of which may themselves now be flavored.
+The `async FnOnce` trait is a good example of this.
+Like the ordinary `FnOnce` trait, it offers a `call_once` method (but flavored `async`) and an `Output` associated type.
+As an implementation detail, it has additional members, like the `CallOnceFuture`; these are not currently exposed to users but they could be in the future.

+The reason that we specify that flavored traits have *at least* the same members as unflavored ones is to preserve the invariant that unflavored code can be ported to a flavor by "just adding the flavor keyword".
+If there is existing unflavored code using the trait, you should be able to "flavor" it easily.
+This would not be possible if the flavored version of the trait lacked some of the features or mechanisms of the original (unless of course the existence of those features is directly in contradiction with the purpose of the flavor, e.g., a panic-free flavor would not include a panic-free flavored method that is guaranteed to panic).

 ## What about `mut`, is that a flavor?